iamstratos/growth-fullstack-challenge/README.md

 pair programming together.
 The main purpose here is for us to get a sense for whether we're a good collaboration match - both for us and for you.
-We're also interested in understanding your ability to communicate your ideas while you're walking us through your solution and potential improvements you'd make if you'd have more time.
+We're also interested in understanding your ability to communicate your ideas while you're walking us through your solution and learn about potential improvements you'd make if you'd have more time.

 ## Instructions